Investigating all the relevant aspects of chemical and biochemical engineering, from fundamental science to engineering applications.

 If you are applying for funding, are applying from overseas or require on-campus accommodation, we recommend that you can apply as early as possible.

 Step 3 - What Happens Next

 After you apply, we asses your submission in the Admissions Office.
-It is then sent through to the Department for consideration.
+It is then sent through to the School for consideration.
 This process can take up to three weeks.
 Please make sure you submit all the essential documents; otherwise, this will delay your application.